2mol/juricho.me/content/_index.md

 I started to collect [interesting problems](#problems) that are probably within reach of a motivated programmer with a couple of weekends to spare.

 I enjoy typed functional programming.
-I write F# at my current day-job, and I co-organize the largest European Haskell Hackathon: [ZuriHac](http://zurihac.com/).
-I tend to reach for Elm for doing frontend work.
+I write [F#](https://fsharp.org/) at my current day-job, and I co-organise the largest European [Haskell](https://www.haskell.org/) Hackathon: [ZuriHac](http://zurihac.com/).
+I tend to reach for [Elm](https://elm-lang.org/) for doing frontend work.

 When I'm not earning money, I also like to make furniture, go climbing, cooking, and all that other cliché stuff.